-Roaming is the ability for a GSM mobile subscriber to automatically make and receive voice calls, send and receive data, or access other services, when travelling outside the geographical coverage area of the home network, by means of using a visited network.
-In other words, you get to use your line outside of your country when travelling.
+Roaming is the ability for a GSM mobile subscriber to automatically make and receive voice calls, send and receive data, and access other services, when travelling outside the geographical coverage area of the home network, on a visited network.
+In other words, you get to use your line outside your country when travelling.

 It used to be that subscribers had to go through hoops and loops to activate roaming on their lines when travelling.
 There were documents to be completed and fees to be made.
 However, in recent times, many networks have made roaming automatic on subscriber lines.
 In other words, you can just get up and go and when you arrive at your destination country, you will still be able to use your line for calls, SMS and internet as before.
 No setups.
 No running around.
 For example, as far back as 2009, my wife and I did automatic roaming on a trip to Ghana.
 Both our lines – Airtel and MTN respectively – were active and usable all through our journey.